 | Lit photo | Rich color projected onto walls in a dimly lit room | No lit photo provided or colors look flat and muddy |

-How can I tell if the glass is real and not plastic?
+How can I tell if the glass is real and not a printed imitation?

-Mosaic Age dispatches orders within one to two business days.
-Delivery within the US typically takes two to five business days from the dispatch date.
-Orders ship to US addresses only.
+Mosaic Age dispatches from the US within one to two business days.
+Delivery to US addresses typically takes two to five business days from the ship date.
+All orders are fulfilled from a US location, so there are no international transit delays.
+Contact the seller's support team if you have questions about a specific order.